Italy stops 35 migrants from getting off rescue ship in port

-CATANIA, Sicily (AP) — Italian authorities prevented 35 migrants they did not deem vulnerable from getting off a boat in Sicily on Sunday as Italy’s far-right-led government takes a hard line against privately operated maritime rescue ships in Italian waters.
+CATANIA, Sicily (AP) — Italian authorities prevented 35 migrants they did not deem vulnerable from getting off a boat in Sicily on Sunday as Italy’s far-right-led government takes a hard line against privately run maritime rescue ships operating in Italian waters.

-The impact of a directive ushered in by Interior Minister Matteo Piantedosi became clearer overnight.
-The Humanity 1, carrying 179 rescued passengers, was given access to the Sicilian port, but three other rescue boats run by non-governmental organizations and carrying 900 more people remained at sea.
+Humanitarian groups and two Italian lawmakers who traveled to Sicily protested the selection process as both illegal and inhumane.
+The procedure was part of a directive ushered in by Interior Minister Matteo Piantedosi,

+“Free all the people, free them,” Italian lawmaker Abourbakar Soumahoro said in an emotional appeal directed at Premier Giorgia Meloni from the Humanity 1 rescue ship, calling the new policy “inhuman.”

+The passengers have faced ”trauma, they have faced everything that we can define as prolonged suffering, a hell,” Soumahoro said.

+Italian authorities completed the process of identifying vulnerable migrants on the German-operated Humanity 1 overnight and asked the Geo Barents, with 572 rescued migrants, to proceed Sunday to the port of Catania for the same vetting.

+Two other boats run by non-governmental organizations remained at sea, with no immediate change in status.
 The NGOs reported people sleeping on floors and decks, the spread of fever-inducing infections and scabies, and food and medical supplies nearing depletion.
 Some migrants have been on the ships for more than two weeks.

+The Humanity 1, carrying 179 rescued passengers, entered the Sicilian port late Sunday, and two Italian doctors began the process of identifying people needing urgent medical care after the ship’s doctor refused, said SOS Humanity spokeseman Wasil Schausteil.

-Officials at the German-run charity SOS Humanity, which operates the Humanity 1, challenged Italy’s decision to distinguish passengers considered “vulnerable” or not.
-All the ship’s passengers were rescued at sea, and that alone qualified them for a safe port under international law, the organization said.
+SOS Humanity considers all of the passengers vulnerable by definition after being rescued at sea, and deserving of a safe port under international law.

+Authorities allowed three women and a baby off the ship first, then one family followed by unaccompanied minors, who numbered over 100, Schausteil said.

-“As we feared, not everyone was allowed to disembark,’’ SOS Humanity spokesperson Wasil Schauseil said Sunday.
+“As we feared, not everyone was allowed to disembark,’’ Schauseil said.

-“Our doctor was asked to make a selection of the people who are in a bad medical condition, and the doctor replied everyone is in a vulnerable situation, so she would not make the selection,’’ Schauseil said.

-Over 100 of the 179 people on Humanity 1 were unaccompanied minors, according to the charity.

 “The doctors declared 36 people not in an emergency.
 After receiving the news, one person collapsed and lost consciousness and had to be taken by an ambulance,” Schauseil said.
 “That is why 35 people are on board.